 We encourage students to further their education outside the classroom through internships and other experiential learning opportunities.
 Students can greatly benefit from completing at least one such experience during their undergraduate experience.
-Academic credit is available to students who complete internship experiences in the broadly defined areas of political, governmental, legal or non-profit agency.
+Academic credit is available to students who complete internship experiences in the broadly defined areas related to politics, law and criminal justice and national security.

 Why participate in political science internship programs?

 In today's marketplace, students must implement a multi-prong approach to differentiate themselves from their peer competitors and to demonstrate to employers that they are prepared and ready to succeed in their chosen professions.
-In order to be most competitive in their transition from college to the workplace, political science students should consider enrolling in our internship program.
+In order to be most competitive in their transition from college to the workplace, political science, criminal justice and security studies and pre-law students should consider completing an internship.

 How are these opportunities meaningful?